KartofellFirst/Hotoe/README.md

 - Someone whose frontend is already a 10k+ line document and he doesn’t want to figure out how to bolt Node or Rust on top of it

 You don’t learn ~~Node~~, don’t learn ~~Rust~~. **Basic JS is already enough to build an application**.<br>
-Our API is conveniently scoped on EWAs, so it is hard to find something shorter and easier.
+Our API is conveniently scoped on EWAs, so it is hard to find something shorter and easier for every one of the above.

 <br>